fullstackedorg/workspace/README.md

 * Manage to create a simple and efficient way to test frontend component/class individually
 * Add integration with [PWABuilder](https://github.com/pwa-builder/PWABuilder) to generate iOS and Android App
 * Switch to [Deno](https://github.com/denoland/deno)
-  * ✅ No transpiling needed (no even from TS!)
+  * ✅ No transpiling needed (not even for TS!)
   * ✅ No *node_modules* installation needed
   * ⛔️ Making e2e tests (no puppeteer modules yet)
-  * ⛔️ Filesystem very less permissive
+  * ⛔️ Filesystem less permissive
 * Auto Import like [nuxt.js](https://v3.nuxtjs.org/guide/concepts/auto-imports/)
   * ✅ The dream
   * ⛔ Resources for indexing and resolving
   * ⛔ IDE needs extra plugins
 * TypeScript Web Based IDE
-  * Designed only for TypeScript projects, so it helps with all the features
+  * Designed only for TypeScript projects, so it helps with all the main features
     * Typing
     * Autocomplete
     * Imports resolving